jamesonfigcap1/eigenlayer-docs/docs/eigenda/operator-guides/eigenda-avs-installation-registration-and-upgrade.md

 #### Step 4: Opt-in into EigenDA

-In order to opt-in into EigenDA as an Operator, you must meet the following delegated TVL requirements:
+In order to opt-in to EigenDA as an Operator, you must meet the following delegated TVL requirements:

 - Have a minimum of 32 ETH delegated.
 - Have more than 1.1x current lowest-stake Operator in the active Operator set.
 Please see [EigenDA Churn Approver](https://docs.eigenlayer.xyz/operator-guides/avs-installation-and-registration/eigenda-operator-guide#eigenda-churn-approver) for more detail.
 - The operator to churn out has less than 10.01% of the total stake

 Execute the following command to opt-in to EigenDA AVS:
 This command also downloads the latest SRS points if they don't exist on the node.
-The file is approximately 8GB in size and the opt-in process can some time to complete depending on the network bandwidth.
+The file is approximately 8GB in size and the opt-in process can take some time to complete depending on the network bandwidth.

 ```
 ./run.sh opt-in